chingu-voyages/v18-geckos-team-02/README.md

-# (App-name) :rocket:
+# Wavy :rocket:
 A file-sorting app that takes dates from metadata to automatically produce a visual timeline.

 ## Overview
-**(App-name)** is a break away from the dated and boring file storage sytstem.
+**Wavy** is a break away from the dated and boring file storage sytstem.
 The app uses a timestamp algorithm to store and retrieve files, delivering a fast and efficient way to sort through records.
 A User can upload or drag-in file(s) on their timeline, and the app organizes the files into a visually appealing series of events.
-(App-name) has a 'share' feature that enables sharing of files amongst friends.
+Wavy has a 'share' feature that enables sharing of files amongst friends.

 [Checkout the demo](#link)